kadena-community/kadena.js/packages/apps/docs/src/pages/docs/marmalade/metadata/index.md

 ## JSON standard

 A significant characteristic of marmalade involves the URI attribute, a pointer to an off-chain JSON file.
-This design ensures the delivery of usefull information on tokens without straining the constraints imposed by on-chain data storage fees.
+This design ensures the delivery of useful information on tokens without straining the constraints imposed by on-chain data storage fees.